sungyeonkwon/iamheretotalk/README.md

 # I am Here to Talk

+## What to do with this app

-You are going to talk to people you have previously talked on WhatsApp (or to yourself) again.
+Use it to talk to people you have previously talked on WhatsApp (or to yourself) again.

 ## How does it work

-Export a WhatsApp conversation from your device.
-1. Export a WhatsApp conversation from your device.
+1. Export a WhatsApp conversation from your device
     *  Click on a Profile / Group info
     * Click on 'Export Chat' below on the menu
     * Choose 'Without Media'